navi4347/NotiE/README.md

 - **Bootstrap:** The most popular HTML, CSS, and JS library in the world
 - **React Router DOM:** Declarative routing for React
 - **Axios:** Promise based HTTP client for the browser and node.js
+- **Lottiefiles:**Platform for scalable animations in web and mobile apps

 ## Getting Started